reflectoring/reflectoring.github.io/_posts/2020-07-12-the-lifecycle-of-spring-beans.md

 ## Conclusion

-In this tutorial, we explained what the bean lifecycle phases are, why, and how we hook into lifecycle phases in Spring.
+In this tutorial, we learned what the bean lifecycle phases are, why, and how we hook into lifecycle phases in Spring.

 Spring has numerous phases in a bean lifecycle as well as many ways to receive callbacks.
-We can hook into these phases both over on beans or from a common point as we do in `BeanPostProcessor`.
+We can hook into these phases both via annotations on our beans or from a common class as we do in `BeanPostProcessor`.

 Although each method has its purpose, **we should avoid using Spring interfaces.
-This will force us to couple our code to Spring Framework and violates the <a href="https://en.wikipedia.org/wiki/Dependency_inversion_principle">Dependency Inversion Principle.</a>**
+This couples our code to the Spring Framework and violates the <a href="https://en.wikipedia.org/wiki/Dependency_inversion_principle">Dependency Inversion Principle</a>.**

-On the other hand, **`@PostConstruct` and `@PreDestroy` annotations are a part of Java API.
+On the other hand, **`@PostConstruct` and `@PreDestroy` annotations are a part of the Java API.
 Therefore, we can consider them a better alternative to receiving lifecycle callbacks because they decouple our components from Spring.**

-All the code examples and more are over [on Github](https://github.com/thombergs/code-examples/tree/master/spring-boot/bean-lifecycle) for you to play.
+All the code examples and more are over [on Github](https://github.com/thombergs/code-examples/tree/master/spring-boot/bean-lifecycle) for you to play with.